webaverse/docs/docs/webaverse/faq.md

 ### Does this work in VR?

 Yes!
 Through the WebXR API we are able to deliver a VR experience through the web browser.
+For devices such as the Oculus Quest you can visit [webaverse.link](https://webaverse.link) in Oculus browser to login easier.

-VR support is still pretty experimental, we will give an ETA when we feel confident about a stable release.
+> Note: VR support is still pretty experimental, we will give an ETA when we feel confident about a stable release.

 ### Do I need a crypto wallet to participate?